Daniel-Bertazzo/concurrent_prog/README.md

-# SSC0143 - Programação Concorrente
+# SSC0143 - Concurrent Programming
 Assignments for the 2019/2 offering of SSC0143.